haberdashPI/vscode-master-key/notes.md

             keybinding file
     - [ ] implement `[header]` section
         - [ ] instead of using `.mk.toml`, look for a specific heading in the file
+    - [ ] error handling checks
+        - [ ] make sure a range is always provided
+        - [ ] test that all error messages show up when expected
     - [ ] proper conversion to keybindings.json command
         - [ ] expand per mode and prefix (e.g. each binding has one mode and one prefix)
         - [ ] encode prefixes as prefixCode in when clause